Understanding Rideshare Insurance Coverage Periods

 If you drive for Uber or Lyft, understanding the different coverage periods is essential to protecting yourself financially.
 Rideshare insurance operates on a period-based system that determines which insurance policy applies at any given moment.

 Period 1: App On, Waiting for a Ride — This is the "coverage gap" period and presents the biggest risk for drivers.
 When your app is on but you haven't accepted a ride yet, your personal insurance typically won't cover you.
-Both Uber and Lyft provide limited liability coverage during this period — $50,000 per person, $100,000 per accident in bodily injury, plus $25,000–$30,000 in property damage — but this is far less than what's available during active rides.
-Collision and comprehensive coverage for your own vehicle is minimal or non-existent during Period 1.
+Both Uber and Lyft provide limited liability coverage during this period — $50,000 per person, $100,000 per accident in bodily injury, plus $25,000 in property damage — but this is far less than what's available during active rides.
+There is no collision or comprehensive coverage for your own vehicle during Period 1.

 Period 2: Ride Accepted, En Route to Pickup — Once you accept a ride request, the rideshare company's $1 million liability policy kicks in, covering bodily injury and property damage you might cause to others.
-Uber and Lyft also provide contingent collision and comprehensive coverage during this period, with a standardized $2,500 deductible now applying to both platforms.
+Uber and Lyft also provide contingent collision and comprehensive coverage during this period — but only if you already carry those coverages on your personal policy.
+Deductibles differ: Uber carries a $1,000 deductible while Lyft carries a $2,500 deductible.

 Period 3: Passenger Onboard — From the moment you pick up your passenger until drop-off, you're covered by the rideshare company's $1 million liability policy.
 This period offers the most comprehensive protection, including uninsured and underinsured motorist (UM/UIM) coverage.
 Note: California's Senate Bill 371, effective January 1, 2026, significantly reduced UM/UIM requirements for rideshare trips from $1 million down to $60,000 per person and $300,000 per incident — a major rollback that leaves California passengers and drivers more exposed than before.